vuejs/router/packages/docs/guide/advanced/meta.md

 For example, with the above route config, the URL `/posts/new` will match both the parent route record (`path: '/posts'`) and the child route record (`path: 'new'`).

-All route records matched by a route are exposed on the `$route` object (and also route objects in navigation guards) as the `$route.matched` Array.
-We could loop through that array to check all `meta` fields, but Vue Router also provides you a `$route.meta` that is a non-recursive merge of **all `meta`** fields from parent to child.
-Meaning you can simply write
+All route records matched by a route are exposed on the `route` object (and also route objects in navigation guards) as the `route.matched` Array.
+We could loop through that array to check all `meta` fields, but Vue Router also provides you a `route.meta` that is a non-recursive merge of **all `meta`** fields from parent to child.
+Meaning you can simply write:

 ```js
 router.beforeEach((to, from) => {